SunnyTseng/sunny_website/content/academic/curriculum_vitae.md

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 70

-title: PUBLICATION
+title: curriculum vitae
 subtitle:

 design: